Last checked: 9 June 2026

-This guide keeps Brazil fan planning useful without pretending unverified details are confirmed.
+This guide keeps the Brazil ticket and viewing decision useful without pretending unverified fixtures, cities, kickoff times, or squad details are confirmed.

-Use official ticketing first, keep travel flexible, and verify legal viewing in your country before buying around Brazil hype.
+Use FIFA ticketing first, treat CBF as an official team-update source, keep travel flexible, and verify legal viewing in your country before buying around Brazil hype or a low advertised resale price.

 - Best first step

-- Use FIFA official ticketing and verified FIFA or CBF updates.
+- Use FIFA official ticketing; use CBF for team and federation updates.

 - Biggest risk